-Marygrove College, in addition to imposing its own sanctions, may refer any violation of federal, state or local law to the proper authorities.
 The primary aim or disciplinary action is to help facilitate the growth of students by helping them deal maturely with the questions of personal responsibility.
-These sanctions are intended as guidelines which may be modified based on the circumstances.
+These sanctions are intended as guidelines which may be modified based on the circumstances and developmental or other needs of the student.

-The sanctions below are listed in order of impact on a student's file and or relationship with the College.
-There is no relationship between the number of incidences a student has been involved in and the sanction rendered.
 The sanction rendered is based on the seriousness of the situation and the impact the situation had or could have on the community.